Content on this page was generated by AI and has not been manually reviewed.

 What are common reasons a site-to-site VPN fails to come up?

 Mismatched PSK, inconsistent IKE/IPsec proposals, incorrect remote IP addresses, or firewall/NAT rules blocking traffic are the usual culprits.
-Edge secure network vpn missing
+Edgerouter site-to-site vpn 2026

 How do I troubleshoot IPsec on EdgeRouter X?